Grand European Travel Logo

 Depart Sydney for Australia's Capital Canberra

 With 11 days of history, food and sightseeing ahead, we’ll head out of the city to start your Australia tour package in the historic town Berrima before pulling up at Gold Creek Station.
 It’s here you’ll appreciate a taste of true Aussie hospitality as hosts the Starr Family swing open their barn doors to share an insight into the family’s history and what life is like on a 400-hectare station.
 See Craig roll up his sleeves for a fascinating sheep shearing demonstration before they fire up the BBQ, for a delicious Be My Guest lunch.
 We’re back on the road toward your home for the night, Canberra, the capital city packed with history.
 You’re treated to a guided tour through Parliament House with a Local Specialist.
-After a full first day, get to know your group over dinner where you'll enjoy seasonal produce, washed down with wine and a selection of tempting desserts.
+After a full first day, get to know your group over a drink.

 Federal Parliament House in Canberra, Australia